ghachey/angular-timelinejs/README.md

 1. Create a fork of the project
 2. Work on whatever bug or feature you wish
 3. Include at least basic tests for your work
-4. Ensure all tests still passes
+4. Ensure all tests still pass
 5. Add a example usage in the demo
 6. Create a pull request (PR)